pygame/pygame/docs/reST/index.rst

   This tutorial covers those use cases.

 :doc:`Newbie Guide <tut/newbieguide>`
-  A list of thirteen helpful tips for people to get comfortable using Pygame.
+  A list of thirteen helpful tips for people to get comfortable using pygame.

 :doc:`Making Games Tutorial <tut/MakeGames>`
   A large tutorial that covers the bigger topics needed to create an entire game.